• Go to app

 Ravioli dish at the Restaurant Gordon Ramsay, Photo Credit: Wikipedia Commons

-After lunch or dinner, you can check out the Saatchi Gallery (a 13-minute stroll away, or a 2-minute drive) or take a relaxing walk along the Chelsea Embankment (just 3 minutes away on foot!) for views of the Thames River.
+After lunch or dinner, you can check out the Saatchi Gallery (a 13-minute walk away, or a 2-minute drive) or take a relaxing walk along the Chelsea Embankment (just 3 minutes away on foot!) for views of the Thames River.
 If you’re looking to explore West London, this is a great route to take.

 Klook Tip: London’s transport network makes it easy to plan your foodie adventure.
 Most of these restaurants are close to Underground stations like Covent Garden (Piccadilly Line), Green Park (Victoria Line), or London Bridge (Northern Line).
 You can hop from meal to meal with minimal fuss, and even squeeze in a Thames cruise, walking tour, or theatre show in between!